 Adirondacks Travel Guide

 The Adirondack Park begins 150 miles (241km) north of New York City and covers an area larger than the Grand Canyon and Yellowstone National Parks combined.
-This two million hectare (six million acre) wilderness is full of natural attractions and historic sites and is a nature lover's paradise.
-Thousands of miles of streams and rivers cross the park, attracting canoeists and kayakers; and the hundreds of lakes and glassy ponds are ideal for boating, windsurfing and swimming.
+This 2 million hectare (6 million acre) wilderness is full of natural attractions and historic sites and is a nature lover's paradise.
+Thousands of miles of streams and rivers cross the park, attracting canoeists and kayakers, and the hundreds of lakes and glassy ponds are ideal for boating, windsurfing and swimming.
 There is also good fishing, particularly salmon, trout and pike, but be aware that in summer flies can be a nuisance.

 There are several small towns worth visiting in the Adirondacks.
 Saranac Lake is a quintessential American small town with a quaint atmosphere and historic buildings, while Ticonderoga is home to a Revolutionary War fort and historical museum.
 Elizabethtown and Chester are laidback resort towns, and Old Forge is a good base for exploring the Mohawk Valley and Northern Forest Canoe Trail.